Kano Assembly Passes Bill That Makes Hausa the Main Language for Teaching in Public Schools

 Just In: Southern Kaduna senator pulls out of PDP, announces next party ahead of 2027

-He explained that using Hausa as the primary language in classrooms would help pupils understand lessons better, reduce failure rates, and lower the number of school dropouts.
-He added that the policy would also protect cultural identity and make education more inclusive.
+He explained that using Hausa as the primary language in classrooms would help pupils understand lessons better, reduce failure rates, and lower the number of school dropouts, adding that the policy would also protect cultural identity and make education more inclusive.

 “The Kano State House of Assembly has passed a landmark bill approving Hausa as the primary language of instruction in all primary and junior secondary schools across the state.
 This policy aims to strengthen foundational learning and preserve the linguistic and cultural heritage.”